Bill Maher: Immigration

 In November 2015, Maher expressed opposition to the United States accepting Syrian refugees.
 Maher argued that they have different values which are at odds with American values due to some refugees may be coming from places which are governed by Sharia law or want to be.
 Maher cited cases in the UK where Muslim immigrants had carried out female genital mutilation and honor killings.
 In 2021, after the withdrawal of U.S. troops from Afghanistan, Maher urged America to take in Afghan refugees.
-Maher has criticized Donald Trump's opposition to immigration, including his proposed border wall on the southern border and accused Trump of hypocrisy, having himself married two immigrants.
+Maher has criticized Donald Trump's opposition to immigration, including his proposed border wall, and accused him of hypocrisy, having himself married two immigrants.
 Maher has also accused Republicans of hypocrisy for opposing immigration and praising their immigrant parents, saying "You can't spend the first half of a debate bitching about how immigrants are ruining the country and the second half on the uplifting stories of your immigrant parents."
 Maher has criticized Democrats' approach to immigration and has praised Canada's system, saying "Canada is much more to the right on immigration.
 You have to have a skill.
 That's mostly what it's based on.
 Ours is mostly based on family."

 Gun rights and hunting rights

 Maher endorsed a 2014 Maine referendum to ban the use of bait, traps and dogs to hunt bears in Maine.
 He specifically criticized the use of bait, referring to its use as "nothing but an execution".
 Maher is a gun owner, and explained in his February 12, 2013, appearance on the late-night TV talk show Conan that he owns guns for personal home protection.
 However, he does not identify himself as a "proud" gun owner, commenting that being a proud gun owner is akin to "saying I'm a 'proud remote control owner'".
 Maher has stated that statistics showing that gun owners are more likely to harm a member of their household are caused by irresponsible gun owners, and believes that tragedies such as school shootings will not lead to a fundamental change in gun laws because both Democrats and Republicans favor guns.
 Maher has also questioned the need to own large arsenals of guns.
-He believes the Second Amendment is "bullshit" and said that bipartisan background check legislation proposed by Pat Toomey and Joe Manchin was “so marginal".
+He believes the Second Amendment is "bullshit" and said that bipartisan background check legislation proposed by Pat Toomey and Joe Manchin was "so marginal".
 In 2022, Maher blamed mass shooting in part due to Hollywood romanticization of gun violence in movies.
+However Maher has said that despite him not liking guns he is glad that they exist saying it "levels the playing field".